kaluginhq/kaluginhq/README.md

 ## 🏗 Projects

-- XRATE — digital infrastructure (in progress)
+- **XRATE** — digital infrastructure for high-risk markets (studio, marketing, products, SaaS)
-- Affiliate funnels & marketing systems
+- Affiliate funnels & performance systems
 - Backend services (FastAPI)

 ---

 ## ⚡ Philosophy

-No theory for the sake of theory.
-Only what works in practice.
+No theory — only what works in practice.

 I document the process:
 launches, mistakes, decisions and growth.